 Mint grows from the ground in thick, fluffy, green leaves that are bright green on the top and have a somewhat lighter color on the bottom.

-Mint can be found in many countries and climates, but it grows best in damp conditions, such as fertile soil and near lakes, rivers or ponds.
+Mint can be found in many countries and climates, but it grows best in damp conditions, sucIt’s fertile soil and near lakes, rivers, or ponds.

-It’s also very important for growing mint to have plenty of sun because it needs warmth to thrive.
+It’s also vital when growing mint to have plenty of sunlight because it needs warmth to thrive.

 The leaves can grow up to 2 inches tall and can be shaped like an oval or like fingers.